 She is also Bassanio’s love interest and, later, his wife.

-Study from home with our HSC experts to level-up your Merchant of Venice analysis.
-Learn more about Matrix+ Online Course now.
+Learn with our HSC experts to level-up your Merchant of Venice analysis.

 The key to understanding Shakespeare’s texts is to understand his context!